SouthernMethodistUniversity/hpc_docs/docs/access.md

 The format is `http:://node:port/lab...` so in this case, the node is `c002` and the port is `8888`.
 Note that these may be different each time you run.

-4. Keepin your original terminal open and running, open a new terminal (or new terminal tab) and run `ssh username@node -J username@m3.smu.edu -L port:node:port`.
+4. Keeping your original terminal open and running, open a new terminal (or new terminal tab) and run `ssh username@node -J username@m3.smu.edu -L port:node:port`.
 So in this case, we should run `ssh username@c002 -J username@m3.smu.edu -L 8888:c002:8888`.
-After this connects and you login (twice, once for the login node and once for the compute node) you should be able to use the link `http://127.0.0.1:8888/...` from your computer.
+After this connects and you login (twice, once for the login node and once for the compute node) you should be able to use the link `http://127.0.0.1:8888/...` from your prefered web browser.